-Irishman Dave Grennan made a historic celestial discovery from his back garden and celebrated his find with a cup of tea.
+Irishman Dave Grennan made a historic celestial discovery from his back garden in April 2014 and celebrated his find with a cup of tea.

 Speaking to The Irish Examiner he said, “It was 11 o’clock at night when I actually got the first look at this and by 1am I was fairly certain and at that time of night there was nothing else for it but a strong cup of tea."

 “What excites me about this one this time is the telescope – I built it myself, right down to the polishing of the lenses.”

 Over the last four years the Irishman, who works as a software developer, has discovered three supernovae (exploding stars) from a shed in his yard.